WHO WE ARE

 Undertake activities and functions as may be deemed desirable in the interest of the palm oil industry.

 There are many organisations and bodies that oversee the palm oil sector.
-CPOPC does not wish the reinvent the wheel.
+CPOPC does not wish to reinvent the wheel.

 The Council wish to focus on programs that offer the best means to achieve Sustainable Development Goals (SDGs) and to offer a multiplier effect within palm producing countries.